 - Transfers on Day 13: agriturismo-Radicofani & Centeno-Ponte Gregoriano

-- Luggage transfers on all walking days (1 pc per person up to 15 kg; each additional item should be paid)
+- Luggage transfers on all walking days (1 piece per person up to 20 kg with sizes 60x50x40 cm; each additional item should be paid; on day 2, you need to take your luggage with you on the train to San Miniato)

 - 24/7 phone support by our local office/representative